 2. Always Stick to Your Goals

-The questions included in your survey must be related to one and another just like your goals.
+The questions included in your survey must be related to one another just like your goals.
 What goals are your surveys trying to accomplish?
-Consider an example of a designing agency providing services, including creative designs and video animation.
+Consider an example of a design agency providing services, including creative designs and video animation.
 Their survey must specifically be related to their services.

-Maybe they wish to improve their work efficiency and can ask the customers about a step by step feedback of the process to become better at what they do.
-Either way, the questions still centers around particular objects and goals, which can help them get better.
+Maybe they wish to improve their work efficiency and can ask the customers for step-by-step feedback on the process to become better at what they do.
+Either way, the questions still center around particular objects and goals, which can help them get better.

 3. Establish a Comfortable environment during an interview

-Interviews are more suitable for people having a brick and mortar store than an online shop.
-According to a survey conducted by the Harvard business review suggests that people are 34 times more open to give a face-to-face response than through an emailed questionnaire.
+Interviews are more suitable for people having a brick-and-mortar store than an online shop.
+A survey conducted by the Harvard business review suggests that people are 34 times more open to giving a face-to-face response than through an emailed questionnaire.
 You can ask your customers for five minutes of their precious time to get interviewed.

 Bear in mind that you need your customers to be comfortable during the interview to get accurate answers.
 One of the significant problems of in-person interviews is that you might take some of the responses with a grain of salt.